 Two Class 1 freight railroads operate in the Bay Area-UPRR and BNSF Railway (BNSF).
 Freight flow by rail accounted for 3 percent of tonnage and 2 percent of value moved in the Bay Area in 2012.
 Between San Francisco and San Jose, freight trains operate daily along the Caltrain corridor, making up less than 5 percent of train traffic on the Peninsula (MTC 2016).
-Both BNSF and UPRR currently operate near capacity within the Caltrain corridor.
-According to the San Francisco Bay Area Goods Movement Plan (MTC 2016), without major improvements (e.g., double tracking more sections), freight activity would exceed capacity by 2020, with minimal additional train movements.
-UPRR and BNSF have historically added capacity when needed to meet market demands in other regions.
-Future improvements are expected to continue to provide sufficient capacity for interstate needs.
+Along the Caltrain corridor, UPRR is the freight carrier.
+While freight levels vary over time, as explained in greater detail in Section 3.2, Transportation, there is capacity along the Caltrain corridor to accommodate current and forecasted freight levels out to 2040.

 Development projects to accommodate projected population growth and economic growth, including shopping centers, industrial parks, transportation projects, and residential developments, would continue under the No Project Alternative and could result in increased demands for transport of freight by rail and the resulting need to expand freight services.
 Freight levels depend on not only the overall level of economic activity but also the specific demand for bulk and oversize commodities that dominate freight carried by rail.
-Freight rail traffic in the Caltrain corridor is expected to increase at a rate of 3.5 percent per annum (Caltrans 2014).
-This rate is an informal rate that freight operators, such as UPRR, often cite.
+The estimates for future freight levels for the freight line from San Francisco to San Jose and from San Jose to Gilroy are based on the freight forecast in the most recent California State Rail Plan from 2018, which includes annual growth per annum of 2.6 percent between Santa Clara and San Francisco, 1.5 percent between San Jose and Santa Clara, and 2.6 percent south of San Jose (Caltrans 2018).
 Table 2-12 shows existing and assumed future freight levels along different parts of the Project Section under the No Project Alternative.